-Our original plan was to go to Dresden so we could explore another German city and its Christmas markets.
+Our original plan was to go to Dresden so we could explore another city and another German Christmas market.
 But when we started looking for hotels, everything was really expensive, much more than the hotel we booked in Hamburg.
 Rather than set ourselves up for a pricey weekend, we decided to check out our options in Poland.
 I saw Poznan was in the west side of the country and found a direct train would get us there in under three hours.
 Our decision was made.
 I spent the whole weekend not only enjoying the city but marveling at how inexpensive it all was.
 Here’s how much we spent traveling in Poznan.

-Total Poznan, Poland Spending
+Total Poznan, Poland Travel Costs

 Since Poland uses a different currency, I am listing costs in Polish zloty (PLN) and US dollars.